orpheus/notes/npm-link.md

 - Make sure the linked project is under the same version of node that you are using for your app.
 Also make sure the same node version is being used to watch and run your apps

 > ##### Errors: `exports is not defined`
-- if you run into this error, add `modules: 'commonjs` to your `babel` config.
+- if you run into this error, add `modules: 'commonjs` to your `babel` config options for @babel/preset-env.

 > ##### ALIASING
 - alias out `react`, `react-dom`, and `react-redux` if `modules: [path.resolve('node_modules'), 'node_modules']` doesn't work